 Video: How To Run Hybrid Event

 Read through this comprehensive guide to hybrid events and learn how to ace them with the right strategies.

 Chapter 1: Hybrid Events Fundamentals

 Hybrid events are the best of both worlds and in the current climate, most companies can prefer them or an exclusively virtual or in-person event.
-Let’s start with the very basics of what a hybrid event is, how it works, and what you can achieve with it.
+Let’s start with the very basics of what hybrid events are, how they work, and what you can achieve with them.

 What are Hybrid Events?

-Hybrid event is a seminar, trade show, career fair, conference or any other gathering that uses a combination of aspects from in-person and virtual events.
+Hybrid events are seminars, trade shows, career fairs, conferences or any other gathering that uses a combination of aspects from in-person and virtual events.
 They are fully prearranged events that allow the attendees, remote or on-site, to interact and engage with one another.

 Hybrid events are one event, but it can provide two experiences for two distinct audiences.

 The concept of hybrid events is not a new one.
 A classic example of hybrid events would be the televised sports events, concerts, and award shows.
 Hybrid events help people with similar interests and common goals to network, learn, and share information with each other.